alizazahid11/alizazahid11/README.md

   <img alt="coding" width="650px" src="https://cdn.dribbble.com/users/974028/screenshots/16485112/media/78ff1807a5abed2e95c467f0f0c116ca.gif" />
 </p>
 <p><h3 >About Me</h3></p>
 <p>Hello!
-I'm a passionate and versatile developer with a strong foundation in full-stack development and a growing interest in artificial intelligence and machine learning.</p>
+I'm a passionate and experienced MERN Stack developer with a solid foundation in full-stack development.
+I thrive on crafting robust web applications that leverage MongoDB, Express.js, React, and Node.js to deliver seamless user experiences.
+My journey into the realm of artificial intelligence and machine learning has ignited a deep interest in leveraging data-driven insights to innovate and solve complex challenges.
+I am committed to continuously expanding my skills and exploring new technologies to stay at the forefront of the ever-evolving tech landscape.</p>

 - 🌱 I’m currently learning **Gen AI , Machine Learning**